Jae-Hoon-Jeong/Jae-Hoon-Jeong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Jaehoon Jeong, a Ph.D. student at DGIST (Daegu Gyeongbuk Institute of Science and Technology, Daegu, Republic of Korea) under the supervision of Prof.<a href='https://scholar.google.co.kr/citations?hl=ko&user=PHLTD4sAAAAJ'>Sanghyun Park.
+I am Jaehoon Jeong, a Ph.D. student at DGIST (Daegu Gyeongbuk Institute of Science and Technology, Daegu, Republic of Korea) under the supervision of Prof.<a href='https://scholar.google.co.kr/citations?hl=ko&user=PHLTD4sAAAAJ'>Sanghyun Park</a>.
 I received my B.S. degree in Convergence Engineering from DGIST.
 My research interest includes computer vision and medical image processing.
 Currently, my research interests lie in vision-language joint learning to increase vision tasks such as detection, segmentation and classification.
 From April 2025 to until now, I am working as an intern researcher at LG AI Research.